igvteam/igv-webapp/index.md

 See information on the available [data sources](./dataSources.html).

 > Note: The list of pre-defined track sources varies depending on the current reference genome.
 Some genomes do not come with any pre-defined tracks.
-See

 #### Loading a track file